sureshbabk19698/kafka-beginners/README.md

     enable.idempotence=true ==> Duplicates are not introduced due to network retries. reties=Integer.MAX_INT ==> retries until delivery.timeout.ms is reached.
 Default 2 mins. max.in.flight.requests.per.connection = 5 ==> Ensure maximum performance while keeping message ordering.

+###  linger.ms and batch.size ==> properties:
+    1. producer will wait till batch.size = (16 * 1024) is reached before sending them, default 16kb
+       batch.size is per partition
+    2. linger.ms = 0 how long to wait until we send a batch.
+    3. If  max.in.flight.requests.per.connection = 5,
+       means 5 message batches are inflight, if requests are incoming, kafka will start batching based on linger.ms and batch.size, when exceed batch.size, automatically sends the data.

 ----------------------------------------------------------------------------------------------------
 ## Consumer:
 1. Consumers are assigned partitions based on RangeAssignor, CooperativeStickyAssignor, RoundRobinAssignor, etc,